All dumbbells are good dumbbells. But not all dumbbells are the same.

 What makes them unique?
 These are adjustable, so they allow for multiple weight options out of a single dumbbell.
 That means they don’t take up much space.

-Handles: Handles are fully knurled and straight with a 1” diameter.
+Handles: Handles are fully knurled with a volcano-style pattern that provides grip assistance without being too sharp.

 How to Choose the Right Dumbbells?